 Durham real estate is some of the most expensive in North Carolina, although Durham house values don't compare to the most expensive real estate in the U.S.

-Durham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Durham is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Durham is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Durham who work in management occupations (10.81%), office and administrative support (9.40%), and healthcare (8.86%).

 Also of interest is that Durham has more people living here who work in computers and math than 95% of the places in the US.